 Creative CBD packaging solutions that align well with hemp and CBD products now include metal cans and other recyclable options, as well as compostable bags and pouches and CBD containers made from reclaimed ocean plastic.

 With continued growth on the horizon, packaging innovation continues to meet the demand for unique and responsible presentations, including upscale solutions incorporating glossy paperboard cartons, cloth bags, premium graphics, and other high-end materials.

 A few of the expanding opportunities for CBD packagers include:

 - Beauty and Personal Care – Health and beauty aids fortified with CBD have some of the same packaging requirements as similar products sold without the ingredient added.
 The substance is now incorporated into creams, gels, lotions, and balms, making pumps, tubes, jars, and other common packaging methods ideal for CBD applications.

 - CBD Oils and Tinctures – Like many other oils, CBD products benefit from cool, dark storage.
-Amber and other dark glass meets this packaging requirement.
-Dropper style bottles are well suited for CBD tinctures, often dosed in a drop or two placed under the user’s tongue.
+Amber and other dark glass meet this packaging requirement.
+Dropper-style bottles are well suited for CBD tinctures, often dosed in a drop or two placed under the user’s tongue.